 What are your favourite items to accessorise with?

-love me a good 90’s strappy sandal (everything that was in Carrie Bradshaw's or Rachel Green's closet, I want to wear right now) and a mini-bag, and at the moment I’m craving all the Swarovski-looking bling, especially big earrings, like Destiny’s Child or Paris Hilton were wearing in the 00’s.
-Also I never leave the house with my rings and I’m a fan of the jewelry brand Wouters & Hendrix that I wear a lot.
+Love me a good 90’s strappy sandal (everything that was in Carrie Bradshaw's or Rachel Green's closet, I want to wear right now!) and a mini-bag, and at the moment I’m craving all the Swarovski-looking bling, especially big earrings, like Destiny’s Child or Paris Hilton were wearing in the 00’s.
+Also I never leave the house without my rings and I’m a fan of the jewellery brand Wouters & Hendrix that I wear a lot.

 Which designers are currently on your radar?